It all started with a tile!

 The kitchen walls were yellow, with white cabinets & trim, and black granite countertops.
 The walls in the den and dining rooms were red with taupe upholstery and furniture.

 It was so yesterday!

 I envisioned a formal look with soothing colors and a softer feel.

 Just because rooms are formal doesn’t mean they are stuffy and unfriendly.
 Maintaining a relaxed, inviting home is key.
 That can be accomplished with colors, plush fabrics, & comfortable spaces.

 Looks are important, but so is comfort.
 I want to sink into the furniture and feel warm and cozy – create a harbor for long days and lazy Saturdays.

-The walls of the dining room, kitchen and den needed to be the same color and I chose creamy white Venetian plaster for the walls.
+To get started on this redecorating project, I selected all the fabrics and furniture and from there I was able to make my paint selection.
+The walls of the dining room, kitchen and den all needed to be the same color to create an easy flow between the rooms.
+I chose creamy white Venetian plaster for the walls.

 I like the way the plaster looks on the walls.
 It creates a finish that is all natural, and iridescent, with depth and movement.
 Keeping them all the same color enhanced the natural flow of the rooms instead of breaking them up like before with different paint colors.

 In the kitchen, I knew the white cabinets had to go!

 I considered using a high gloss black paint, but it wasn’t quite what I had in mind.
 I kept working with samples of paint until I found the right combination.
 It has a beautiful sheen that blends perfectly with the kitchen backsplash and fabrics in the den.